lazycodedoggy/PhotonFrameDetection/README.md

 # Others

-For any question, welcome to contact the email stephen4sheng@gmail.com or wx: ahuatian655418
+For any question or trained models in this project, welcome to contact the email stephen4sheng@gmail.com or wx: ahuatian655418